-All students and parents/guardians are expected to promptly report violations of the Code of Conduct to a teacher, guidance counselor, the building principal or his or her designee.
+Because the district's goal is for making school a community free of violence, intimidation, bullying, harassment and discrimination, all students and parents/guardians are expected to promptly report violations of the Code of Conduct to a teacher, guidance counselor, the building principal or his or her designee.
 Any student or parent/guardian observing a student possessing a weapon, alcohol or illegal substance on school property or at a school function shall report this information immediately to a teacher, the building principal, the principal's designee or the Superintendent.

-All district staff that is authorized to impose disciplinary sanctions is expected to do so in a prompt, fair and lawful manner.
-District staff that are not authorized to impose disciplinary sanctions are expected to promptly report violations of the Code of Conduct to their supervisor, who shall in return impose an appropriate disciplinary sanction, if so authorized, or refer the matter to a staff member who is authorized to impose an appropriate sanction.
+All district staff that are authorized to impose disciplinary consequences are expected to do so in a prompt, fair and lawful manner.
+District staff that are not authorized to impose disciplinary consequences are expected to promptly report violations of the Code of Conduct to their supervisor, who shall in return impose an appropriate disciplinary consequence, if so authorized, or refer the matter to a staff member who is authorized to impose an appropriate consequence.

-Any weapon, alcohol or illegal substance found shall be confiscated immediately, if possible, followed by notification to the parent/guardian of the student involved and the appropriate disciplinary sanction if warranted, which may include permanent suspension and referral for prosecution.
+Any weapon, alcohol or illegal substance found shall be confiscated immediately, if possible, followed by notification to the parent/guardian of the student involved and the appropriate disciplinary consquence if warranted, which may include permanent suspension and referral for prosecution.